codepath/android_guides/Home.md

 Read more about [[us and our vision for all this|The CodePath Goal]].
 If you want to **contribute to this guide**, please read the [[Contributing Guidelines]].

+## Live in San Francisco?

+Located in the San Francisco Bay Area and interested in learning with others in a more structured program?
+Check out our local [Android](http://www.meetup.com/Learning-Android-Development) or [iOS](http://www.meetup.com/Learning-iOS-Development-SF/) meetup events.
+We have free evening events and at-cost 1-day workshops to make learning social and connect you with others passionate about mobile.

+If you are an experienced engineer (2+ years of professional experience in software development) and serious about learning Android, check out our [free evening 8-week Android bootcamp](http://thecodepath.com/androidbootcamp).
+Learn how to build mobile apps while collaborating with other engineers and designers.
+Work on solving important problems for non-profits with our free 8-week accelerated evening mobile bootcamp.
+Compete for $10,000 worth of cash prizes.
+[Learn more and apply here](https://gist.github.com/nesquena/638c239b723159aaa096).

 ## Getting Started

 **Totally new to Android?** Start here.